gpdm/DoH/README.md

 * support for both POST and GET queries over HTTP/2 and TLS
 * supports one or more backend DNS servers
 * optional support to send telemetry information to InfluxDB
+* optional support to use Redis as an application-side response cache
 * configuration support through config files and environment vars
-* supports an optional HTTP-only (read: unencrypted) variant, primarily intended for debugging and development purposes
+* supports an optional HTTP-only (read: unencrypted) variant, primarily intended for debugging and development purposes, or to run the DoH daemon behind a frontend TLS load balancer or proxy
-* intended to be leightweight and compact
+* intended to be leightweight and fast
 * support to run from Docker comes for free

 What this DoH implementation is not: